zhill/enterprise-docs/content/docs/using/ui_usage/policies/whitelists/_index.md

 Whitelist files can be dragged into the dropzone, indicated by a blue plus sign, or clicking in the dropzone will open a file selector dialog allowing a file to be loaded from the local filesystem.

 Selecting OK will perform validation on the whitelist.
-Only validated whitelists may be stored by the Anchore Engine.
+Only validated whitelists may be stored by Anchore Enterprise.

 ### Copying a Whitelist